Rsalyme/ruuderie/README.md

 ### Hi there 👋

  I'm Ruud I'm a Technical Architect and Software Engineer with hands-on experience in implementing and designing enterprise applications.
-Currently, I am engineering enterprise solutions on the Salesforce platform using Apex and LWC (JavaScript), Python, and Rust.
+Currently, I am engineering enterprise solutions on the Salesforce platform using Rust, Apex and LWC (JavaScript), and Python.

 - 🔭 I'm exploring Rust based tooling in the bitcoin & ethereum ecosystem and DeFi.
 - 👯 I’m looking for collaborations using Bitcoin Lightning Network, RGB, Solidity, Rust, Typescript and Vue.js that would enrich user or developer experience in Bitcoin, Ethereum or Cryptography.